myklst/terraform-provider-st-alicloud/README.md

 Why Custom Provider
 -------------------

-This custom provider exist due to some of the resources and data sources in the official AliCloud Terraform provider may not fulfill the requirements of some scenario.
+This custom provider exists due to some of the resources and data sources in the official AliCloud Terraform provider may not fulfill the requirements of some scenario.
 The reason behind every resources and data sources are stated as below:

 ### Resources